 And there you have it!
 6 solid ways that are sure to reduce bounce rates and increase your conversions.
 And, if you’re interested in other ways MonsterInsights can help you lower your bounce rate and improve your website’s engagement, check out these helpful features:

 - Enhanced Link Attribution.
-If you have two call to action buttons on your landing page, or call to action links on your blog posts that lead to the same page, use enhanced link attribution to find out which buttons or links are generating the most leads and encouraging site visitors to stick around.
+If you have 2 call to action buttons on your landing page, or call to action links on your blog posts that lead to the same page, use enhanced link attribution to find out which buttons or links are generating the most leads and encouraging site visitors to stick around.

 - Google AMP Analytics.
 Enable Google AMP on your website to get more accurate analytics for your mobile traffic.
 Oftentimes Google Analytics can skew the data being collected when it comes to bounce rates, mobile devices, and desktop activity.
 But with Google AMP, you can get a more complete view of what’s happening on your site.